 - Reduce heat and simmer, stirring occasionally, for about 15 to 20 minutes.

 - Once done, stir in milk to make creamy and loosen (or thin) the oatmeal.
-Portion and garnish (if desired).
+Upon serving, garnish (if desired) with any of the garnish ideas.
 Enjoy!

 - The longer the oats sit after cooking, the thicker they’ll become.